jpchauvel/chauvel.org/blog/solana-dapp.md

 ```

 **Intuitive CLI**: The AnchorPy Client is wrapped in a command-line interface
 using Typer.
-This design allows to execute operations directly from their
+This design allows to execute operations directly from the
 terminal, simply by providing messages and nonce values as input arguments.
 It
 reduces the need for intricate code management and makes the script accessible
 to a broader audience.